nextflow-io/training/docs/nf_template/5_pipeline.md

 !!! warning

     You should never touch this file by hand.
-The `nf-core schema build` command can be used to render and edit this file in your web browser.

-The `nf-core schema build` command is designed to support developers write this file and will check, validate, and propose additions to your `nextflow_schema.json` file.
+The `nf-core schema build` command is designed to support developers write, check, validate, and propose additions to your `nextflow_schema.json` file.
+It will enable you to launch a web builder to edit this file in your web browser.

 ```console
 INFO     [✓] Default parameters match schema validation